ivpn/ivpn.net/src/content/en/pages/knowledgebase/passwords/i-forgot-my-ivpn-account-id-what-should-i-do.md

 ---
 # I forgot my IVPN Account ID.
 What should I do?

-The IVPN Account ID looks with `i-XXXX-XXXX-XXXX` or `ivpnXXXXXXXX`.
+The IVPN Account ID looks like `i-XXXX-XXXX-XXXX` or `ivpnXXXXXXXX`.

-To locate the IVPN Account ID in the original, `ivpnXXXXXXXX` format, log into the [Client Area](/account/) with your email address and your current password.
+To locate the IVPN Account ID in the original `ivpnXXXXXXXX` format, log into the [Client Area](/account/login#email) with your email address and your current password.

 Your IVPN Account ID can also be found in the **Settings > Account** area in the IVPN App for all platforms.
 Click or tap the **Account** icon (minimalist head-with-shoulders button on the app's main screen) to access the Account screen.